 Psychological Egoist Archetype

 The psychological egoist archetype describes individuals who give solely to fulfill their own self-interest.
-Participants who demonstrated the psychological egoist archetype reported giving with the aim at meeting personal needs, wants or desires.
+Participants who demonstrated the psychological egoist archetype reported giving with the aim of meeting personal needs, wants or desires.

 Individual interviews.
 Ten of the 19 participants portrayed all human behavior as rooted in self-interest.
 Descriptions of this core self-interest perception included the words self-interest, greed, capitalist, and opportunist.
 Participant K noted humanity’s core self-interest value: